 - Wear can be accelerated and useful life reduced if the blanket is improperly handled or subject to prolonged or unsupervised use; this is more likely to occur in situations with small children, elderly persons, or anyone with physical handicaps.

 - Regularly check the cord where it connects to the blanket and to the controller for compromised insulation or for loose connections.

 - Heat should be evenly distributed across the blanket.
 Periodically check for “hot spots”, that is, where one section of the blanket feels much hotter than others.

 - While rare, mistakes during manufacturing or assembly can be missed during quality inspections; these wiring errors or faulty control units can reveal signs of an issue such as a burnt ‘electronic’ smell or discoloration such as ‘yellowing’.

 Replace your electric blanket when it makes sense

 - If you are not sure about the age of an electric blanket, and it looks old, it is likely worth replacing.
-Older blankets may not have an automatic temperature control to shut it off if it gets too hot.
+Older blankets may not have automatic temperature control to shut them off if it gets too hot.

 - If your heating blanket is older than 10 years, consider replacing it, especially if it has seen a lot of use.